ADS4GPTs/ads4gpts/examples/typescript/vercelai/chatbot_example/README.md

 ## License

-This project is licensed under the License of the Ads4GPTs repository.
+This project is licensed under the License of the ADS4GPTs repository.

 ## Contact

--   Author: Ioannis Bakagiannis
+-   Author: ADS4GPTs
 -   Email: contact@ads4gpts.com
 -   GitHub: @ads4gpts